Dympo/dympo/README.md

 ## Portfolio 💼

-Come have a look at the projects I have worked on in my 💼[Portfolio](https://github.com/Dympo/dympo/tree/main/Portfolio-Guide)💼
+Come have a look at the projects I have worked on in the [Portfolio](https://github.com/Dympo/dympo/tree/main/Portfolio-Guide) section of my Github.

 ## Let's connect!🌐